myrthos/mod-mgallery/README.md

 ## Installation

-To install this module in a site using the Hinode theme, the following steps are needed:
+To install this module in a site using the Hinode theme, the following steps are needed on that site:

 1. Open the file `config/_default/hugo.toml` and add the following to the `[module]` section.